 Mrs. K. Crumpton

 The syllabus below is designed to give you a brief overview on different components of the Language Arts class.
 Throughout the year students will be practicing writing and reading skills in many different ways.
-The goal is for each student to obtain mastery of each and every content standard for students in Language Arts for grade 7.
+The goal is for each student to obtain mastery of each and every content standard for students in 6th grade English Language Arts.

 You will be required to write both in class and at home.
 Writing is a big part of Language Arts, and it is my goal to make each of you more confident in your writing skills.
 Be prepared to write almost daily.
 The only way you can improve is with practice and constructive criticism.
 Writing is a process and I will be here with you every step of the way.